LFDM-85/observability-stack/README.md

     docker-compose restart webhook-adapter
     ```

-## 📊 Automated Dashboards
+## 📊 Automated Dashboards & Alerts

-The stack automatically provisions the following popular dashboards:
+The stack automatically provisions popular dashboards and matching alerting rules:

+### Dashboards

 - **Node Exporter Full**: CPU, RAM, Disk, and Network for Linux hosts.
 - **Docker Containers**: Detailed performance metrics per container (**cAdvisor**).
 - **Prometheus Overview**: Health and performance of the Prometheus server.
 - **Grafana Alloy**: Monitoring for the telemetry collector.

+### Proactive Alerts

+- **Predictive Disk Monitoring**: Alerts when a disk is projected to be full in 24h based on current trends.
+- **Resource Limits**: Alerts for high CPU/Memory usage at both host and container levels.
+- **System Load**: Detects high Load Average relative to the number of CPU cores.
+- **Container Health**: Monitors for containers stopping or crash-looping.

 ## 🤖 Monitoring Remote Hosts